Submitting a Maintenance Work Order

 For more information about different types of pests common at SSU and details about specific treatment plans, please visit our Pest Management page.

 Residents may call Information Technology Help Desk at (707) 664-4357 to receive assistance with their computers and the University internet networks.

-After getting a temporary access card (from a kiosk or the REACH office) or getting your Student ID card encoded, please swipe your card in each lock you have access to in your unit in order to your access synced with your access card.
+After getting a temporary access card (from the REACH office) or getting your Student ID card encoded, please swipe your card in each lock you have access to in your unit in order to ensure your locks are synced with your access card.